legionth/php-http-server-react/README.md

 ```

 The `HttpServer` will use the emitted data from the `ReadableStream` to send this data directly to the client.
-If you use the `HttpBodyStream` the whole communication to the client will be HTTP chunk encoded, other values set for `Transfer-Encoding` will be ignored.
+If you use the `HttpBodyStream` the whole transfer will be [chunked encoded](https://en.wikipedia.org/wiki/Chunked_transfer_encoding), other values set for `Transfer-Encoding` will be ignored.

 Check out the `examples` folder how your computation could look like.